Curated by Azu Nwagbogu: Tales for a Stranger

 Overview

-MARUANI MERCIER Gallery is pleased to announce its upcoming exhibition, Tales for a Stranger, opening on May 27 to July 1, 2023 at its expansive, recently converted industrial space The Warehouse in Zaventem, just outside of Brussels.
+MARUANI MERCIER Gallery is pleased to announce Tales for a Stranger, opening on May 27 to July 1, 2023 at its expansive, recently converted industrial space The Warehouse in Zaventem, just outside of Brussels.
 The exhibition is curated by the world-renowned Azu Nwagbogu, founder of the Lagos Photo Festival and Art Base Africa, and a recently appointed National Geographic Explorer-at-Large.
 He is also one of the founding curators of Buro Stedelijk at the Stedelijk Museum in Amsterdam, an initiative that bridges the museum with studio practice, academic training, and galleries, and was recently named as curator of the Benin pavilion for its first participation at the 2024 Venice Biennale.

 In Tales for a Stranger, Nwagbogu explores the evolving global paradigm felt by most who have emerged from the chaos and grief of the last few years, lost by the pandemic.
 It channels and explores the freedom, vulnerability, and contemporary art’s unifying and restorative powers in light of the various global upheavals of recent years.
 It examines the results of this unrest—the paradoxical familiarity and comfort of sharing with strangers—and compels communal reflection on the tone of recent engagements.
 The exhibition also highlights the decay of outdated systems and the regeneration and rebirth that immediately follows the end of one cycle.